3ga01/alx-system_engineering-devops/0x00-shell_basics/README.md

-2.Script to display the content list of your current working directory 3.Script to change current working directory to user's home directory 4.Script to display current directory contents in a long format 5.Script to Display current directory contents, including hidden files (starting with .).
+2.Script to display the content list of your current working directory 3.Script to change current working directory to user's home directory 4.Script to display current directory contents in a long format 5.Script to Display current directory contents, including hidden files (starting with .)
+6.Script to Display current directory contents, Long format, with user and group IDs displayed numerically, And hidden files (starting with .)